jazzypants1989/jessquery/README.md

 button.html(`<h3>I am not a button</h3>`, true)
 // The second argument determines if the parent element should be replaced as well.

-// You can also use become to use something from elsewhere in the DOM. const buttons = $$(".button") buttons.become($(".other-button"))
+// You can also use become() to transform the elements into something from elsewhere in the DOM. const buttons = $$(".button") buttons.become($(".other-button"))